HeliumMH/TOPAS_v5_cif_cleaner/README.md

-# TOPAS_cif_cleaner
+# TOPAS v5.0 cif cleaner
-Text cleaning and sorting of the default bond distances and bond angles from the output of TOPAS v5.
+A python script for cleaning unrealistic bond dist. or angle output lines from TOPAS V5.